-Rosemary Hickey-Vargas, Professor and Chairperson Mahadev Bhat, Professor and Associate Chair Elizabeth Anderson, Deputy Director, Global Water for Sustainability (GLOWS)

-William Anderson, Associate Professor

-Joseph Boyer, Associate Professor and Director,

-Southeast Environmental Research Center

-David Bray, Professor

-Laurel Collins, Professor and Graduate Director for Geosciences

-Maria Donoso, Director, Global Water for Sustainability (GLOWS)

-Grenville Draper, Professor

-Elvira Duran, Visiting Assistant Scholar/Scientist

-Stephen Haggerty, Distinguished Research Associate Joel Heinen, Professor

-Patricia Houle, Lecturer and Undergraduate Program Director for Environmental Studies

-Krishnaswamy Jayachandran, Professor and Graduate Director for Environmental Studies

-Haiyan Jiang, Assistant Professor

-Stephen P. Leatherman, Professor

-Hong Liu, Assistant Professor

-Jose Longoria, Professor

-Andrew Macfarlane, Associate Professor

-Florentin Maurrasse, Professor

-Michael McClain, Associate Professor

-Assefa Melesse, Associate Professor

-Fernando Miralles-Wilhelm, Professor

-Pallab Mozumder, Assistant Professor

-Jeffrey Onsted, Assistant Professor

-John Parker, Emeritus Professor

-Thomas Pliske, Emeritus Lecturer

-René Price, Associate Professor

-Gary Rand, Professor

-Rodolfo Rego, Visiting Instructor

-Jennifer Rehage, Assistant Professor

-James Riach, Lecturer

-Edward Robinson, Distinguished Research Associate

-Michael Ross, Associate Professor

-Gautam Sen, Professor

-Raymond Scattone, Senior Lecturer

-Leonard Scinto, Assistant Professor

-Kateel Shetty, Research Scientist

-Neptune Srimal, Senior Lecturer

-Michael Sukop, Associate Professor

-Dean Whitman, Associate Professor and Undergraduate Program Director for Geosciences/Earth Science

-Hugh Willoughby, Distinguished Research Professor

-Keqi Zhang, Associate Professor

-Ping Zhu, Associate Professor
+René Price, Professor and Chairperson Patricia Houle, Senior Instructor and Associate Chairperson Elizabeth Anderson.
+Assistant Professor William Anderson.
+Professor and Vice Dean.
+College of Arts, Sciences and Education Mahadev Bhat, Professor Jessica Bolson, Instructor David Bray, Professor Robert Burgman, Assistant Professor Laurel Collins, Professor Grenville Draper, Professor Tatiana Gaona-Narvaez, Instructor Stephen Haggerty, Distinguished Research Professor Joel Heinen, Professor Rosemary Hickey-Vargas, Professor and Graduate Program Director Krishnaswamy Jayachandran, Professor and Graduate Director for PSM in Environmental Policy and Management Haiyan Jiang, Associate Professor Stephen P. Leatherman, Professor Hong Liu, Associate Professor Andrew Macfarlane, Associate Professor Florentin Maurrasse, Professor Assefa Melesse, Professor Pallab Mozumder, Associate Professor John Parker.
+Emeritus Professor Thomas Pliske.
+Emeritus Lecturer Kathleen Quardokus Fisher, Assistant Professor Rodolfo Rego, Senior Instructor Jennifer Rehage, Associate Professor James Riach, Senior Lecturer Edward Robinson, Distinguished Research Associate Cara Rockwell, Research Assistant Professor Michael Ross, Professor Leonard Scinto, Associate Professor Kateel Shetty, Research Scientist Neptune Srimal, University Lecturer Michael Sukop, Professor Shimon Wdowinski, Associate Professor Dean Whitman, Professor and Undergraduate Program Director Hugh Willoughby, Distinguished Research Professor Keqi Zhang, Professor Ping Zhu, Associate Professor

 Knowledge of the Earth and its environments is essential for successful stewardship of our home planet.
-The mission of FIU's Department of Earth and Environment is to be at the forefront of research and education on the dynamic interaction of Earth's systems, the environment, and related societal issues.
-Programs in the department address understanding and stewardship of the natural Earth.
-In addition, the department fosters understanding of the planet's bounty, such as water, mineral, energy and agricultural resources.
-A third area of emphasis is environmental problems, both natural, such as earthquakes, volcanic eruptions and floods, and humanmade, such as oil spills, ecosystem degradation and soil erosion.
-The department offers the Master of Science Degree and Doctor of Philosophy Degree in Geosciences and the Master of Science (M.S.) in Environmental Studies.
+The mission of FIU's Department of Earth and Environment is to be at the forefront of research and education about the dynamic interaction of Earth's systems, the environment, and related societal issues.
+Programs in the department address understanding and stewardship of the Earth.
+In addition, the department fosters understanding of the planet's bounty, with topics such as water, mineral, energy and agricultural resources.
+A third area of emphasis is environmental problems, both natural events such as earthquakes, volcanic eruptions and floods, and humanmade problems such as oil spills, ecosystem degradation and soil erosion.
+The department offers the Doctor of Philosophy Degree (Ph.D.) in Earth Systems Science, the Master of Science Degree (M.S.) in Geosciences, and the Master of Science (M.S.) in Environmental Studies.

-Master of Science and Doctor of Philosophy Degree in Geosciences
+Doctor of Philosophy Degree in Earth Systems Science

-These degree programs offer opportunities for studies that concentrate on the solid Earth (structural geology, tectonics, igneous petrology, geochemistry, economic geology, and geophysics); Earth history, sediments and sedimentary rocks (stratigraphy, sedimentology, paleobiology, and paleoecology); Earth surface processes (hydrogeology, environmental biogeoscience, remote sensing and GIS applications, environmental geology, and geologic hazards); and atmospheric science (meteorology and climatology).
-In addition, students may select a regional concentration on Southern Florida, the Caribbean, and Latin America, including problems related to the above-mentioned fields.
-Overall, the graduate programs emphasize a multidisciplinary approach to solving geologic and environmental problems, and field stresses the importance of observation complemented by laboratory analysis and numerical modeling.
+The Ph.D. degree program offers concentration in either the geosciences with the Geosciences Major, or in environmental sciences, conservation, policy and management with the Natural Resource Science and Management Major.
+One of the two majors is chosen at the time of application in consultation with the student's prospective advisor, according to the emphasis of the student's research area.
+The Geosciences Major includes research on the solid Earth (structural geology, tectonics, igneous petrology, geochemistry, economic geology, and geophysics); Earth history, sedimentary rocks, and paleontology (stratigraphy, sedimentology, paleobiology, paleoecology); Earth surface and processes (hydrogeology, coastal geology, environmental biogeoscience, remote sensing and GIS applications, environmental geology, and geologic hazards); and atmospheric science (meteorology and climatology).
+The Natural Resource Science and Management Major includes research on the environmental sciences as related to environmental policy, conservation, and natural resource management.
+Overall, the doctoral program emphasizes a multidisciplinary approach to solving geoscientific and environmental problems, and stresses the importance of field observations complemented by laboratory analysis and numerical modeling.